 Why You Should Stop Trying To Lose 2 Pounds A Week

-Losing two pounds a week, every week until you reach your ‘goal weight’ is unrealistic if you’re looking for lasting results.
+Losing two pounds a week until you reach your goal weight is often counterproductive if you’re looking for lasting results.
 Striving for two pounds per week is like a sprint, and healthy, sustainable weight loss is more of a marathon.
 Below I’m sharing why trying to lose two pounds a week doesn’t often result in lasting weight loss and what you can do instead.

-Looking for a simpler, more sustainable approach?
+Looking for a simple and sustainable approach to lose weight for good?
 This guide will help you get started!